GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 ===== Motivation

-Although averaging #acr("DoA") maps stands as a simple and explainable method for blending, we have developed a more advanced technique involving a Deep Neural Network.
+Although averaging #doa maps stands as a simple and explainable method for blending, we have developed a more advanced technique involving a Deep Neural Network.

-Indeed, an oracle knowing the absolute positions of each source could be used to generate an ideal version of the 2D likelihood estimate #AM-targ, This statement leads to the definition of the blending task as a regression task where a neural network $Psi^("DNN"(theta))$ is trained to blend real #acr("DoA") maps in the ideal estimate #AM-targ,
+Indeed, an oracle knowing the absolute positions of each source could be used to generate an ideal version of the 2D likelihood estimate #AM-targ, This statement leads to the definition of the blending process as a regression task where a neural network $Psi^("DNN"(theta))$ is trained to blend real #doa maps in the ideal estimate #AM-targ,

-#draft[
-  >>> This should go into the section about the dataset, maybe in the "experiments" part.

-  The ability of our simulator to model _dynamic_ discrete-time environments (see @sec:simulator:simulator:features:dynamic_scenarios) allows us to generate datasets for this #acr("ASSL") task.
-]

 ===== Ground truth encoding